-Keeping their distance, they trailed the string of horses.
-The six young riders kept their horses to a slow steady pace, moving farther and meadows, skirting golden cropfields and going over green hills.
+The path was a worn ribbon of earth drawn through flower-strewn meadows, skirting golden cropfields and going over green hills.
 Where it was level with the surrounding terrain, the horses walked abreast.

 Alec and Alison sat so naturally in the leather cradles that they appeared to be part of the animals.
 Hrrunival would occasionally hurry his horse forward ahead of the others, then turn back to rejoin the formation.
 Nobody minded the pudgy Hrruban's plunges and darts, least of all Teabag.
 It was a peaceful day.
 Avians winging in the sky sang sweet chirrups, and the breeze smelled delicious and intriguingly different.
 Teddy felt happier than he could ever remember.
 He wanted to stay on Rraladoon for ever and ride horses every day until he rode as easily as Hrrunival did.
 The children chatted and laughed, asking Teddy about life on his world and matching his experiences with some of theirs.